Chairman & Founding Trustee Walter W. Manley II

 Rotary

-Walter has been an active Rotarian in the Winter Haven (12 years) and Tallahassee (33 years) clubs for 44 years; during those 44 years he served on several occasions as a director, on many other occasions on committees to assist directors, and helped lead several major fundraising enterprises.
-He has volunteered for numerous Rotary activities, served on several committees for fundraising events like the Rotary auction, served as co-chairman with his friend Charlie Belvin of the 75th anniversary banquet, personally solicited all of the funds to pay for Paul Harris fellowships for former Greater Tallahassee Chamber of Commerce president Joe Kelley (in recognition of his dynamic leadership in improving the economy of Leon County) and for his son Ben Manley (funds came from the club’s former scoutmasters and Eagle scouts in recognition of Ben’s being the most highly decorated scout in Florida history– having earned all 121 merit badges and 15 palms, won the National Hornaday Award for conservation, and attained Eagle scout at age 12, the youngest in Florida history), has been a presenting sponsor on 4 occasions and financial supporter on other occasions of Rotary roasts, has offered and had his Montana home sold for vacation use at Rotary events such as auctions, and has been a Major Donor (one of the top five donors in club history to the Rotary Foundation) for the Tallahassee club.
+Walter has been an active Rotarian in the Winter Haven (12 years) and Tallahassee (33 years) clubs for 45 years; during those 45 years he served on several occasions as a director, on many other occasions on committees to assist directors, and helped lead several major fundraising enterprises.
+He has volunteered for numerous Rotary activities, served on several committees for fundraising events like the Rotary auction, served as co-chairman with his friend Charlie Belvin of the 75th anniversary banquet, personally solicited all of the funds to pay for Paul Harris fellowships for former Greater Tallahassee Chamber of Commerce president Joe Kelley (in recognition of his dynamic leadership in improving the economy of Leon County) and for his son Ben Manley (funds came from the club’s former scoutmasters and Eagle scouts in recognition of Ben’s being the most highly decorated scout in Florida history– having earned all 121 merit badges and 15 palms, won the National Hornaday Award for conservation, and attained Eagle scout at age 12, the youngest in Boy Scouts of America history), has been a presenting sponsor on 6 occasions and financial supporter on other occasions of Rotary roasts, has offered and had his Montana home sold for vacation use at Rotary events such as auctions, and has been a Major Donor (one of the top five donors in club history to the Rotary Foundation) for the Tallahassee club.
 Having had two close childhood friends lose their lives to polio, Walter considers Rotary one of the world’s greatest organizations and its fight to eradicate polio one of the most outstanding humanitarian actions ever taken by a volunteer-based organization.
-He has served as chairman of fundraising for the Rotary Roast the last 4 years; in 2021 a new fundraising record of $84,000 was established, bettering the previous record by over $23,000.
+He has served as chairman of fundraising for the Rotary Roast the last 5 years; in 2021 a new fundraising record of $84,000 was established, bettering the previous record by over $23,000.

 Drawing on his experience and knowledge in having created the FSU MBA course Ethical Aspects of Business Policy and his having written the Knight Ridder newspapers’ column titled Ethics in Business for several years, Manley provided the framework– ethical avenues of inquiry– for judging, free of arbitrariness, an ethical organization while serving on the Rotary Club’s Ethics in Business Award committee during its organizing sessions.